 You take medical retirement by accessing any workplace or private pensions you have before the usual minimum age of 55 (or 57 after April 2028).
-You can also get sickness or disability benefits, such as housing benefit or a council tax reduction.
+You may also be eligible for sickness or disability benefits, such as Universal Credit or a council tax reduction.
 But you won’t be able to take your State Pension any earlier.

 Early retirement due to health problems doesn’t have to mean the end of your career.
 You can still work after medical retirement by finding a role that better suits your new needs.
 Of course, that might affect any benefits you’re getting.